Do you need protein powder as a runner?

 But if you’re doing a protein shake followed immediately by a steak and potato, it’s overkill!

-So back to our original question, what is the best protein powder?
+So back to our original question, what is the best protein powder for runners?
 Science would say if you don’t have any dairy allergies, whey is the top choice for men and women.
 After that it comes down to your body, your goals and taste buds!

 How often do you use protein powder?